NASCAR O'Reilly Auto Parts Series at Dover Motor Speedway

-Stock car racing events in the NASCAR Xfinity Series have been held at the Dover Motor Speedway.
+Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at the Dover Motor Speedway.
 The track held 2 races annually from 1986 to 2020.
 The track dropped to one race a year in 2021, as Dover Motorsports gave a race to Nashville Superspeedway, where an annual race is held.

 Current date

-The BetRivers 200 is a NASCAR Xfinity Series stock car race that takes place during the summer at Dover Motor Speedway.
+The BetRivers 200 is an annual 200-mile (321.869 km) NASCAR O'Reilly Auto Parts Series stock car race held at the Dover Motor Speedway in Dover, Delaware.
+Corey Day is the defending winner of the event, having won it in 2026.

 History

 The race was broadcast in the United States on ESPN until 2015, when the race moved to Fox.
-In 2016, the race was moved to the second week of May because of the NASCAR All-Star Race, and was 200 laps in total with two 40 lap heats and 120 lap main as part of the Xfinity 'Dash 4 Cash' program.
+In 2016, the race was moved to the second week of May because of the Cup Series race, and was 200 laps in total with two 40 lap heats and 120 lap main as part of the Xfinity 'Dash 4 Cash' program.
 In 2017, the race would not use the heat races and would utilize NASCAR's new stage format with stages 1 and 2 being 60 laps each, with last stage being the final 80 laps.